 Many experts say that the best way to prepare for an unexpected large expense or loss of income is to build an emergency savings fund.
 Also sometimes called a “rainy day” fund, this is simply a savings account that’s separate from other accounts (like retirement and college savings vehicles) and devoted exclusively to covering large unexpected expenses (like expensive home or car repairs and large medical bills, for example) or a loss of income due to a cutback in work hours or job loss.
 Without an emergency savings account, you will likely have to incur debt to pay for expenses like these.

 In fact, many people in this situation typically pay for such expenses using a credit card, which is probably the worst strategy of all, given the relatively high interest rates charged on most cards.
 Tapping into a home equity loan or home equity line of credit (HELOC) is usually a better debt option, but this is still more expensive than paying for large expenses in cash out of your emergency savings account.
 Of course, this option is only available to homeowners.
 Another option is to borrow from the cash values of a permanent life insurance policy if you have one.
+If you are interested in a personal loan, visit our curated list of top lenders.

 Unfortunately, many individuals have not taken this basic financial disaster-planning step.
 Research indicates that more than one-quarter of Americans have zero emergency savings, leaving them totally exposed to a financial disaster, and half of Americans have saved less than three months of living expenses in an emergency account.
 Only a quarter of Americans have saved at least six months' worth of living expenses in an emergency account — the minimum amount of emergency savings recommended by many experts.